google/skia/site/dev/contrib/submit.md

-In special instances, a Skia committer may assist you in landing the change by uploading a new codereview containing your patch (perhaps with some small adjustments at his/her discretion).
+In special instances, a Skia committer may assist you in landing the change by uploading a new codereview containing your patch (perhaps with some small adjustments at their discretion).
 If so, you can mark your change as "Abandoned", and update it with a link to the new codereview.

 ### Skia committers